 It’s good for children to have space to struggle

-From the time your little one was born, struggle has been a huge part of how he has learned.
-If you think back on when he was learning how to roll over, or pull themselves up from sitting to standing, or taking his first steps, you’ll remember plenty of struggle – and probably a whole lot of tumbling, too – involved in hitting those amazing milestones.
+From the time your little one was born, struggle has been a huge part of how they have learned.
+If you think back on when they were learning how to roll over, or pull themself up from sitting to standing, or taking their first steps, you’ll remember plenty of struggle – and probably a whole lot of tumbling, too – involved in hitting those amazing milestones.

 No baby goes from crawling to walking without falling down a whole lot.
 The same goes for milestones that move beyond motor skills, like learning how to deal with challenging emotions, learning how to handle an argument with a friend, learning how to share, and learning what “no” means.
 None of this is easy, but in the long run, it helps develop important social and emotional skills, helps a child become self-reflective, and helps build self-confidence and resilience.
 Toddlers can’t learn that they can succeed by trying hard after failure if they never fail to begin with, and having experience overcoming difficulty helps to build realistic confidence, as well as an understanding of the world around them and their own limitations.

 Making mistakes is often not only not rewarded, and it’s often even frowned upon.
 Some of this stems from an assumption that if kids don’t get the answers right, they just won’t learn.
 But if little ones are recognized and praised for effort, even when they make mistakes, studies shows that they actually learn more.